-In November in Perth, the jacarandas burst into purple-blue clouds of flowers, a colourful reminder that Christmas is not very far way.
+In November, the jacaranda trees in Perth burst into purple-blue clouds of flowers, a colourful reminder that Christmas is not very far way.

 As I was admiring those growing near our house yesterday, I wondered if Harriet Lenihan, one of the main characters in the book I’ve been writing, would have seen jacarandas in flower when she arrived in Perth in November 1897.

 They’re not a native tree, but they’ve been grown in eastern Australia since the 1850s.
 (Thanks for the link Jenny.)
 The earliest mention I can find of jacarandas in Western Australia was an advertisement in May 1894.
 So perhaps Harriet would have seen a few growing in gardens, though probably not the magnificent avenues of trees that line some suburban streets today.